Alex-cdea/HAPpy-ABCENTH/README.md

     chromosome_1	source	CDS	1403893	1404048	.	+	0	ID=transcript-2-CDS9;Parent=transcript-2
     chromosome_1	source	CDS	1404130	1404180	.	+	0	ID=transcript-2-CDS10;Parent=transcript-2
     ```
     "source" can be replaced by ".*", "mRNA" can be replaced by "transcript".
 Gene features must have the ID attribute.
 CDS and transcript features must all have ID and Parent attributes.
+Try to keep only gene, transcript/mRNA and CDS features in your gff and ID/Parent attributes.

     If you have pre-built hmm files for each exon in each cluster:
     ```